paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 ```

-* The rotation undertakes similar checks to the directional movement and will only spin the shape if it's able to
+* The rotation undertakes similar checks to the directional movement and will only spin the shape if it is able to
 * Key to this approach working is reassigning the center index for the shape once rotation is complete.
-The center index is the 0 in the middle of the 3x3 in the image above.
-To illustrate, the tShape starts with a center index of 2 (third value in the shape array is at the 0 location in the 3x3), but rotate it 90 degrees and the center index is now 1 (second value is now at the 0 location).
-Now the next time we draw the little 3x3 the center index will still be correct and rotation will work properly, if we hadn't reassigned the center index it would offset the 3x3 one cell to the right.
+The center index is at the middle cell of the 3x3 in the image above.
+To illustrate, the tShape starts with a center index of 2 (third value in the shape array is at the 0 location in the 3x3), but rotate it 90 degrees and the center index is now 1 (second value is now at the middle cell).
+As we update it, the next time we draw the little 3x3 the center index will still be correct and rotation will work properly, if we hadn't reassigned the center index it would offset the 3x3 one cell to the right and the shape would slowly fall apart

 	![](readme_assets/t_rotation.png)

 *Wall kicks*

-Wall kicks are when the user wants to rotate a shape that is pressed against the boundary wall of the grid.
+Wall kicks are when the user wants to rotate a shape that has it's center index pressed against the boundary wall of the grid.
 The shape should jump away from the wall and then complete it's rotation.
 This is done by:

 * In the check that rotation is possible, if rotation would cause a cell to go outside the grid to the right, move the shape left before trying again.
 Vice-versa for the left wall
 * The wall kick then also checks to see that it's possible to rotate after wall kicking, if it's not (there is an occupied block in the way) then it won't allow the wall kick to happen